We want to hear from RELS alum! If you’d like to add or update your info, please email one of the RELS faculty.

 Dr. Garrett K. K. Lam ’91

-Since graduation in 1991, I spent a year working as an admissions officer at Oxy, then attended medical school at the University of Rochester.
+Since graduation, I spent a year working as an admissions officer at Oxy, before attending medical school at the University of Rochester.
 I then did a residency in OB/GYN at Good Samaritan Medical Center in Phoenix, followed by a 3 year fellowship in maternal fetal medicine at the University of North Carolina at Chapel Hill.
-Since 2003, I have been working as a maternal fetal medicine specialist with Phoenix Perinatal Associates/Obstetrix Medical Group.
-I am the Director of Maternal Fetal Medicine at Good Samaritan Regional and founder of the Maternal Fetal Center, the 1st center for fetal surgery and therapy in the southwest.
-We delivered the 1st set of live born conjoined twins in a Phoenix hospital, and my partner and I perform in utero procedures such as laser ablation and transfusions in utero.
-On the side, I am also assistant director of the OB GYN residency program and clinical assistant professor at the University of Arizona School of Medicine.
-I do research in addition to clinical duties, and recently presented one of the lead presentations at the International Society for the Study of Hypertension in Pregnancy.
-My major in RS has been instrumental in shaping my career and moral compass in my personal and career paths, as well as in helping with understanding and appreciating values expressed by patients.
-I still have an appreciation for the East Asian philosophies I learned under Dr. Wright, and keep the copy of Siddhartha in my collection.
-The only regret I have is not taking a Bioethics course in my college career as that would have been helpful in being introduced to these topics.
+From 2003-2011, I brought my family back to Phoenix, and served as Director of Maternal Fetal Medicine at Good Samaritan Regional and founder of the Maternal Fetal Center, the 1st center for fetal surgery and therapy in the southwest.
+Our center delivered the 1st set of live born conjoined twins in a Phoenix hospital, and performed in utero procedures for correction of various life threatening conditions to fetuses, such as laser ablation of connected twin placentas and fetal blood transfusions.
+In 2011, my wife, 3 boys & I moved to Chattanooga, TN.
+I left full time private practice in June 2013, and was named the permanent chairman for the Department of Obstetrics and Gynecology at the University of Tennessee College of Medicine in Chattanooga.
+My major in RS has been instrumental in shaping my career and moral compass in my personal and career paths, and has furthered my desire to help develop the careers of medical students and residents.
+A major emphasis in my teachings incorporates the principle of various East Asian philosophies I learned under Dr. Wright, and I still have my college copy of Siddhartha in my collection.

 Rebecca J. Morrill ’91